-Figure 15: Combined overlapping signals obtained after the filtering process.
-6 of 38 overlapping segments are marked in red.
-Each of the 38 signals represents a Stationary IAS of different frequency.
+Figure 15: Combined overlapping signals obtained from filtering process.
+Six of 38 overlapping segments are marked in red.
+Each of the 38 signals represents a stationary IAS of a different frequency.

-Using simulated signals with time-varying speed (see Table 1 for the specifications of the rotational speed) and data collected from an experimental system operating at constant speed the effectiveness of the IAS extraction is validated.
+The effectiveness of the IAS extraction is validated by using simulated signals with time-varying speed (see Table 1 for the specifications of the rotational speed) and data collected from an experimental system operating at constant speed.

 5.3.1 Simulated Time-Varying Angular Speed

 In most cases, the algorithm reproduces the simulated rotational speed.
 Figure 16 shows the IAS (blue) estimated by the proposed algorithm when the simulated rotational speed (red) varies according to (100 Hz)et/T+(5 Hz)sin⁡(t).
 This rotational speed profile is characterized by a relatively small rate of change in the rotational speed.
-Figure 16 shows that the algorithm can easily track this profile and the overall shape of the IAS curve is almost identical to that of the simulated rotational speed.
+Figure 16 shows that the algorithm can easily track this profile, and the overall shape of the IAS curve is almost identical to that of the simulated rotational speed.
 This means that the process functions well for extracting and selecting the T-F curves and estimating the IAS.
 The results in Figure 16 show that the IAS curve is smooth, with no evidence of edge effects.
 This explains the need for overlap between VKF segments and leads to the conclusion that the default 50% overlap is proper.